wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-esb-5.x.x.md

 	-	Install the product [using the Installer](../../../setup/installation/install_in_vm_installer).
 	-	Install the product [using the binary distribution](../../../setup/installation/install_in_vm_binary).

--	Use [WSO2 Update Manager](https://docs.wso2.com/display/updates/) to get the latest available updates for your EI 7.0 distribution.
+-	Use [WSO2 Update Manager](https://docs.wso2.com/display/updates/) to get the latest available updates for your EI 7.1 distribution.

 	!!!
 Info
 		Note that you need a valid [WSO2 subscription](https://wso2.com/subscription) to use updates in a production environment.

 ### Migrating the user store

-If you are already using a JDBC or LDAP user store with EI 6.x, you can simply connect the same to the Micro Integrator by updating the configuration details in `deployment.toml` file.
+If you are already using a JDBC or LDAP as the primary user store of your ESB 5.0, you can simply connect the same to the Micro Integrator by updating the configuration details in the `deployment.toml` file.
 Following is a set of high-level configurations.

 ```toml tab='RDBMS User Store'
 [user_store]